 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
 Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Construction Air quality - PM 10 PM {2.5} Site boundary Air filters or dust collectors Weekly during site preparation activities Dust from vehicles and earthworks To be determined by the EPC EPC Air Quality - Exhausts Equipment exhausts Visual inspection of the smoke (follow testing equipment specifications for use) Daily Inspections If there is visible dark smoke, the equipment will be sent for maintenance or replaced Not applicable EPC/ Subcontractors Air Quality - Exhausts Vehicles entering to the site Visual inspection of the smoke (follow testing equipment specifications for use) Always If there is visible dark smoke, the vehicles will not enter the site Not applicable EPC/ Subcontractors Noise Inside the Project Site and at Sensitive Receptors (if any) Standard noise monitoring methodology, as described in the baseline monitoring survey.
-Weekly during site preparation and construction of foundations.
+Construction Air quality - Dust Site boundary and at Sensitive Receptors Visual Inspection of dust particles Weekly during site preparation activities Dust from vehicles and earthworks To be determined by the EPC EPC Noise Inside the Project Site and at Sensitive Receptors Standard noise monitoring methodology, as described in the baseline monitoring survey.
+Weekly during site preparation and construction of pylons.
 Monthly during the rest of construction.
-Construction activities increase noise levels (nuisance, disturb fauna, work hazard) To be covered by the EPC (indicative cost noise meter 2000-5000 MD) EPC Waste management - - Waste log quantities and types of solid waste reuse, recycling and disposal.
-Include an indication if solid waste disposal has met intended construction phase recycling, recovery Bi-weekly Monitor compliance with waste management targets Not applicable EPC / subcontractors
+Construction activities increase noise levels (nuisance, disturb fauna, work hazard) To be covered by the EPC (indicative cost noise meter 2000-5000 MD) EPC Waste management - Not applicable Waste-log quantities and types of solid waste reuse, recycling and disposal.
+Include an indication if solid waste disposal has met intended construction phase recycling, recovery or reuse targets Bi-weekly Monitor compliance with waste management targets Not applicable EPC / subcontractors Waste management Not applicable Waste log- quantities and types of solid waste taken off site, the approved handler, and where the waste was disposed.

-MONITORING PLAN What (Is the parameter to be monitored?)
-Where (Is the parameter to be monitored?)
-How (Is the parameter to be monitored?)
-When (Define the frequency / or continuous?)
-Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?) or reuse targets Waste management - Waste log- quantities and types of solid waste taken off site, the approved handler, and where the waste was disposed.
 Special attention will be given to hazardous waste.
 Every time waste is taken offsite.
 Statistics compiled monthly.
-Monitor compliance with off-site disposal by approved subcontractors Not applicable EPC / subcontractors Wastewater management - - Waste log quantities and types septic tanks taken off site, the approved handler, and where the waste was disposed; Every time sewage is taken offsite.
-Statistics compiled monthly.
-Monitor compliance with off-site disposal by approved subcontractors Not applicable EPC / subcontractors Underground Septic Tanks, identification of leakage -; - Waste log quantities of sewage flowing into underground septic tank compared to sewage being tankered off Calculations undertaken monthly.
-Potential leakage from underground septic tanks.
-Not applicable EPC / subcontractors Waste Management - Solid Waste Storage Areas Visual inspection non-hazardous solid waste storage collection, storage and transfer areas or evidence of accidental releases and to verify that wastes are properly labelled and stored Daily Monitor compliance with waste storage targets Not applicable EPC
+Monitor compliance with off-site disposal by approved subcontractors Not applicable EPC / subcontractors

 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
 Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Hazardous Materials - Hazardous Materials storage collection, storage and transfer areas Visual inspection Daily Monitor compliance with hazardous materials storage targets Not applicable EPC Runoff system - blockages Runoff system Visual inspection Weekly and in prevision of rain Monitor compliance with overflowing Not applicable EPC Runoff system - erosion prevention Runoff system discharge points Visual inspection Weekly and following intense rain events Monitor compliance with erosion objectives Not applicable EPC Soil Quality Hazardous materials and liquid and solid waste storage areas as a minimum Sampling methodology as described in SESIA - Soil Quality section Soil samples will be analysed following the release of hazardous substances onto the soil and the required restoration Monitor compliance with ground pollution targets Quotations to be obtained by the EPC.
-EPC Ecological status - presence of fauna and monitoring of nesting areas.
-Along fence line boundary and buffer zone outside of PV site.
-Visual inspection of habitat around the boundary of the site and photograph of any changes Document and monitor bird nests.
-Monthly To ensure that there is no loss of habitat or fauna outside of the plant boundary fence.
-Monitor any impacts on nests.
-Not applicable EPC Ecological status - Additionally, detect caught/trapped fauna.
-Specialist is Onsite Visit trenches and other risk areas as part of the daily inspections to record any trapped animals Daily To avoid mortality of reptiles or small mammals Not applicable EPC
+Wastewater management - Not applicable Waste log quantities and types septic tanks taken off site, the approved handler, and where the waste was disposed; Every time sewage is taken offsite.
+Statistics compiled monthly.
+Monitor compliance with off-site disposal by approved subcontractors Not applicable EPC / subcontractors Waste Management - Solid Waste Storage Areas Visual inspection non-hazardous solid waste storage collection, storage and transfer areas or evidence of accidental releases and to verify that wastes are properly labelled and stored Daily Monitor compliance with waste storage targets Not applicable EPC Hazardous Materials - Hazardous Materials storage collection, storage and transfer areas Visual inspection Daily Monitor compliance with hazardous materials storage targets Not applicable EPC Soil Quality Hazardous materials and liquid and solid waste storage areas as a minimum Sampling methodology as described in SESIA - Soil Quality section Soil samples will be analysed following the release of hazardous substances onto the soil and the required restoration Monitor compliance with ground pollution targets Quotations to be obtained by the EPC.
+EPC Ecological status - presence of fauna PL alignment and poles Visual inspection of habitat around the Monthly To ensure that there is no loss of habitat Not applicable EPC